-The Department for Education have stated the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
-At St Philip Westbrook British Values are promoted and explored throughout the whole curriculum.
+The British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs are embedded within all areas of school life.

 “Pupils believe they should ‘treat others as we would like to be treated ourselves’ and are very considerate and polite, which adds to the calm, happy atmosphere of the school.
 Opportunities to serve as school councillors, playleaders or as members of the Ethos Group are undertaken eagerly, providing pupils with very good foundations for their future as useful and responsible members of their community.”
 Ofsted Report